saranya-ponnarasu/DataVisualization_with_Population_Dataset/README.md

 # PRODIGY_DS_01 - Visualize the Population Data Distribution

 ### Problem Statement:
-Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
+Create charts to visualize the distribution of a variables, such as the distribution of ages or genders in a population.

 ### Objective:
 To visualize and analyze the data distribution.